 If you believe you have suffered investment losses due to “selling away,” please contact the investment fraud attorneys at Meyer Wilson today.
 Our firm has been hired by clients with cases Lewis J. Hunter and HD Vest and we are currently talking to victims of the potential investment fraud.

 Our securities fraud lawyers devote their practice to representing investors who have claims against brokers and brokerage firms, such as HD Vest Investment Securities.
-We have represented hundreds of investors in Ohio, Michigan, California, Texas, and across the country – and the firm has recovered millions of dollars on the behalf of investors like you in securities arbitration and litigation cases.
+We have represented over 1,000 investors across the country – and the firm has recovered hundreds of millions of dollars on the behalf of investors like you in securities arbitration and litigation cases.
 We do not charge for initial consultations and all our cases are handled on a contingency fee.

-To learn more about selling away, view the video below:
+To learn more about selling away, view our helpful videos.